grandrew/taskjuggler-python/README.md

 Life is dynamic and ever-changing.
 While there is no need to strictly follow the plans, a dynamically recalculating schedule will definitely help to keep up with the pace :-)

+- Current focus is on personal planning
+- Zero-configuration is required to start

 # Overview

 `python_taskjuggler` module provides python interfaces to TaskJuggler 3 planner.